Sport in Germany: Association football

-The Germany national football team is one of the traditional powers of international football.
-It won the FIFA World Cup in 1954, 1974, 1990 and 2014 and the UEFA European Championship in 1972 and 1980 as West Germany hosted the UEFA Euro 1988 and in 1996 as Germany.
+The Germany national soccer team is one of the traditional powers of international football.
+It won the FIFA World Cup in 1954, 1974, 1990 and 2014, being the joint-second most successful nation in the tournament only surpassed by Brazil, and the UEFA European Championship in 1972 and 1980 as West Germany hosted the UEFA Euro 1988 and in 1996 as Germany, a record (tied with Spain).
 The country will also host the upcoming UEFA Euro 2024.
 They also won the FIFA Confederations Cup in 2017.
-Miroslav Klose is the leading goal scorer for the national team with 71 goals, but his fame is perhaps eclipsed by that of Franz Beckenbauer who is one of the few men in the world who have won the World Cup both as a coach and a player.
-Germany also hosted the World Cup in 1974 and 2006, finishing third in 2006 after losing a close semi-final contest to eventual cup winners Italy.
+Miroslav Klose is the leading goal scorer for the national team with 71 goals and in the world cup with 16, but his fame is eclipsed by that of Franz Beckenbauer who is one of the few men in the world who have won the World Cup both as a coach and a player.
+Other famous German players include Fritz Walter, Gerd Müller, Rudi Völler, Jürgen Klinsmann, Oliver Kahn, Bastian Schweinsteiger, Philipp Lahm, Manuel Neuer and Thomas Müller.
+Germany also hosted the World Cup in 1974, which they won, and 2006, finishing third in 2006 after losing a close semi-final contest to eventual winners Italy.
+East Germany won gold at the 1976 Summer Olympics.

-The women's national team is also a world power, with its wins of the FIFA Women's World Cup in 2003 and 2007, making Germany the only nation to win both the men's and women's World Cup and European titles.
+The women's national team is also a world power, with its wins of the FIFA Women's World Cup in 2003 and 2007 and a record eight UEFA European Women's Championships (1989, 1991, 1995, 1997, 2001, 2005, 2009, 2013), as well as a gold medal in the Summer Olympics in 2016.
+They also hosted the 1989, 1995 and 2001 UEFA European Women's Championship, and the 2011 FIFA Women's World Cup.

+Germany is the only nation to win both the men's and women's competitions in the World Cups, European titles and Olympic Games gold.
+No country has more combined men's and women's World Cup championships, and only the United States has won more combined men's and women's regional/continental championships (United States 12 in CONCACAF, Germany 11 in UEFA).

+Athletics

+Germany is among the most successful nations at the European Athletics Championships, the World Athletics Championships and at the Athletics at the Summer Olympics.

+Among the most successful athletes are Malaika Mihambo, Franka Dietzsch, Robert Harting, Lars Riedel and Armin Hary.

+Equestrian sports

+Germany leads the medal tables of the Olympic Games, the FEI World Equestrian Games, European Dressage Championships and the European Show Jumping Championships.

+Among the most successful athletes are Isabell Werth, Reiner Klimke and Hans Günter Winkler.

+The CHIO Aachen is the biggest Equestrian sporting event in the world.